-Whatever your riding preference, LifeSpan has an exercise bike to meet your needs, whether for residential or commercial use.
+Whatever your riding preference, LifeSpan has an indoor fitness bike to meet your needs, whether for residential or commercial use.
 Our recumbent and upright bikes come equipped with USB drives and/or Bluetooth.
 Using these features, exercise results can easily be tracked and managed using the LifeSpan Club.
 With the Bluetooth-enabled line of commercial exercise bikes, you can use our iPad® apps which provide a graphical interface to your workouts along with many additional features.
-Plus our commercial bikes generate their own power so you can charge your mobile devices using the USB port.
-Go Green!
+Plus, our commercial exercise bikes generate their own power so you can charge your mobile devices using the USB port.

 Recumbent bikes are generally ideal for users where comfort is a major factor.
 The semi-reclined riding position of a recumbent bike helps reduce stress to the lower back, “sit bones” neck, wrists and hands.
 Additionally, with the back in a slightly reclined position, full expansion the lungs becomes easier and less forced than that of an upright bike.

-For outdoor cyclists, an upright bike better stimulates what you experience out on the road.
+For outdoor cyclists, the benefits of indoor cycling with upright bikes include a better simulation of what you experience out on the road.
 An upright bike can be used to keep workouts specific to the muscles you use when riding outdoors.
 With your body in an upright position from your hips being placed over the pedals, an upright bike will provide more of a full body workout than a recumbent bike.

 Our line of upright bikes includes the S2 indoor bike, and the C3i and C7000i traditional upright bikes for commercial or home use.
 All models include height adjustable seats accommodating riders from approximately 5’0” to 6’8” tall depending on leg length